nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 #### Jobs with Files

 To run a job that contains `FileVar` inputs via the REST API, you must use `multipart/form-data` content type requests instead of `application/json`.
 This also requires a slightly different request payload than the example above.
-The `task_queue`, and `schedule` data are flattened and prefixed with underscore to differentiate them from job-specific data.
+The `task_queue` and `schedule` data are flattened and prefixed with underscore to differentiate them from job-specific data.
 Job specific data is also flattened and not located under the top-level `data` dictionary key.

 An example of running a job with both `FileVar` (named `myfile`) and `StringVar` (named `interval`) input: